Incarceration in the United States: Prison systems

-The American prison system is one of significant heterogeneity.
+The American prison system is highly heterogeneous.
 In fact, it would be misleading to suggest that the U.S. has one "criminal justice system."
-Instead, there are thousands of systems across federal, state, local, tribal levels.
-In 2023, there were a reported "1,566 state prisons, 98 federal prisons, 3,116 local jails, 1,323 juvenile correctional facilities, 181 immigrant detention facilities, and 80 Indian country jails, as well as military prisons, civil commitment centers, state psychiatric hospitals, and prisons in the U.S. territories."
+Instead, there are thousands of systems across federal, state, local, and tribal levels.
+In 2023, there were reported to be "1,566 state prisons, 98 federal prisons, 3,116 local jails, 1,323 juvenile correctional facilities, 181 immigrant detention facilities, and 80 Indian country jails, as well as military prisons, civil commitment centers, state psychiatric hospitals, and prisons in the U.S. territories."

-Despite the country's disparate systems of confinement, the U.S. prison system may be generally identified with four main institutions: state prisons, federal prisons, local jails, and juvenile correctional facilities.
+Despite the country's disparate systems of confinement, the U.S. prison system is generally characterized by four main institutions: state prisons, federal prisons, local jails, and juvenile correctional facilities.
 State prisons are run by state departments of correction, holding sentenced people serving time for felony offenses, usually longer than a year.
 Federal prisons are run by the U.S. Bureau of Prisons and hold people who have been convicted of federal crimes and pretrial detainees.
-Local jails are county or municipal facilities that incarcerate defendants prior to trial, and also hold those serving short sentences, typically under a year.
+Local jails are county or municipal facilities that incarcerate defendants before trial, and also hold those serving short sentences, typically under a year.
 Juvenile correctional facilities are operated by local authorities or the state and serve as longer-term placements for youth who have been adjudicated as delinquent and ordered by a judge to be confined.